efeoroh/efeoroh.github.io/README.md

 ### Junior Economist @ Government of Alberta (May 2024 – Present)

-- Built and deployed an enterprise-scale Labour Market Insights dashboard in Power BI, modeling a 45M-row dataset to produce executive ready insights.
+- Built and deployed an enterprise-scale Labour Market Insights dashboard in Power BI, modeling a **45M-row dataset** to produce executive-ready insights.
-- Led advanced R & SQL-based analysis on the impact of migration on Alberta’s labour market and fully automated monthly data pipeline.
+- Led advanced **R & SQL analysis on migration impacts on Alberta’s labour market**, and fully automated the monthly reporting pipeline.

 ---

 ### Junior Economist @ Government of Canada (Jan 2024 – May 2024)

-- Built Power BI dashboard offering real-time web-scraped emissions source mapping.
+- Built a **Power BI dashboard with real-time web-scraped emissions mapping**, providing multi-year analytical value to the team.
-- Spearheaded one of seven segments on Prairie economy analysis for the CIIT binder to the Prime Minister.
+- Spearheaded one of seven analytical segments in a **Prairie economy report prepared for the Prime Minister's CIIT binder**.

 ---